 In a way, we are all athletes and performers.
 MentPhys Wellness uses the ideology of sports with all clients through the concepts of goal setting, teamwork, and motivation.
 We all perform in one way or the other.
 Whether you are an athlete, a student, professional, or stay at home parent, we all have a commonality; we are human.
 At MentPhys Wellness the goal is not just to make you a better athlete, student, parent, or professional, it is to make you a better human being.
 This is accomplished by becoming the best version of yourself.

 I grew up in a small town in northwestern Pennsylvania.
 Through family values and the small town atmosphere, sports became a vast part of my life.
 I watched, played, and talked sports.
 I trained, dreamed, and worked hard to be the best athlete that my mind and body would allow me to be.
 Basketball and softball were the main sports that I played throughout high school, though basketball was my true passion.
 Like many athletes, my sports career took a turn when I suffered a knee injury my junior year of high school.
 After hearing that "pop", my mind-body connection has never been the same.
-Through three knee surgeries, a rash teenage decision to die my hair black , and some weight gain, my depression symptoms grew rapidly, bringing a slew of body image and confidence issues with them.
+Through three knee surgeries, a rash teenage decision to die my hair black , and some weight gain, my depression and OCD symptoms grew rapidly, bringing a slew of body image and confidence issues with them.

 Ironically, during this time I was taking an Intro to Psychology college course and began to learn more about human behavior.
 I knew I wanted to have some sort of career in sports however psychology continued to become more and more intriguing.
 I attended East Carolina University and double majored in Psychology and Sport Studies.
 Through my sport studies major, I began to grow my interest in exercise and training.
 I developed a passion for fitness and eventually received my personal training and yoga certifications from the National Council of Certified Personal Trainers in 2014.
 Through my psychology major and my own experience in mental health therapy, my interest in counseling also grew.
 In 2015, I graduated from Seton Hall University with my Masters in Professional Counseling.
 I continued with my education and received my Post-Masters Certificate in Sport Psychology from The University of California at Pennsylvania.
 I currently hold my provisional certification as a Certified Consultant for the Association of Applied Sport Psychology.